suchoX/Social-Book-Club/README.md

 Each user is assigned an index for better access in the code(User Index.txt).

 Some books and authors have been added.
+You can add more by following the syntax of the files.
+Just open and read the txt files to get the idea.

+To run the application, just download the whole project and run the exe file.